civilacademy/profile/exampleSite/content/english/_index.md

 ---
 ####################### Banner #########################
 banner:
-  title : "Let us solve your critical website <br> development challenges" image : "images/banner-art.svg" content : "Lorem ipsum dolor sit amet consectetur adipisicing elit.
-Quam nihil enim maxime corporis cumque <br> totam aliquid nam sint inventore optio modi neque laborum officiis necessitatibus"
+  title : "Kickstart your career in <br> building modelling" image : "images/banner-art.svg" content : "Learn directly from experienced industry practitioners to fast-track your civil engineering career with Civil Academy Indonesia. <br> Open up new career paths in the construction industry with our career support and apprenticeship programs, no matter your background."
   button:
     enable : true
     label : "Contact Us"